Beechcraft Model 17 Staggerwing

 The Beechcraft Model 17 Staggerwing is an American biplane with an atypical negative wing stagger (the lower wing is farther forward than the upper wing).
-It first flew in 1932.
+It first flew in 1932, and was sold on the civilian market, being used for transport and air racing.
+During World War II, it was used by allied forces, and after the war continued in civilian production until 1949, with 785 having been produced.

 Development

-At the height of the Great Depression, aircraft executive Walter H. Beech and airplane designer Ted A. Wells joined forces to collaborate on a project to produce a large, powerful, and fast cabin biplane built specifically for the business executive.
+In 1932, Walter H. Beech, formerly head of the aircraft manufacturer Travel Air, left Curtiss-Wright, which had purchased Travel Air in 1929, to set up a new company, Beech Aircraft Corporation, based in Wichita, Kansas.
+Beech took the airplane designer Ted A. Wells from Curtiss-Wright, and the first project of the new company was the Model 17, a fast biplane with an enclosed cabin designed to meet the needs of business executives.
+It was based on a design drafted by Wells while at Curtiss-Wright, but rejected by the Curtiss-Wright board.
 The Beechcraft Model 17, popularly known as the "Staggerwing", was first flown on November 4, 1932.
 During its heyday, it was used as an executive aircraft, much as the private jet is now, and its primary competition were the Waco Custom Cabin and Waco Standard Cabin series of biplanes.

 The Model 17's unusual negative stagger wing configuration (the upper wing staggered behind the lower) and unique shape maximized pilot visibility and was intended to reduce interference drag between the wings (although it was later found to have negligible effect).
 The fabric-covered fuselage was faired with wood formers and stringers over a welded, steel tube frame.
 Construction was complex and took many man-hours to complete.
 The Staggerwing's retractable conventional landing gear, uncommon at that time, combined with careful streamlining, light weight, and a powerful radial engine, helped it perform well.

 In the mid-1930s, Beech undertook a major redesign of the aircraft, to create the Model D17 Staggerwing.
 The D17 featured a lengthened fuselage that improved the aircraft's handling characteristics by increasing control leverage, and the ailerons were relocated to the upper wings, eliminating interference with the flaps.
 Braking was improved with a foot-operated brake linked to the rudder pedals.

 Between April 1936 through May 1940 there were six Model 17 fatal accidents involving midair breakups that were attributed to weather conditions and structural failures, later determined to be caused by flutter of the ailerons and wings.
 The CAA Bureau of Safety Regulation initially issued an edict to restrict maximum airspeed and instrument flight, which was later replaced by a safety bulletin requiring lead balance weights to be added to the ailerons and flaps, and plywood panels to the outboard portion of the wings to increase torsional stiffness of the wing tip section.